-Faith-based counseling refers to counseling or psychotherapy that involves spiritual and/or religious components.
-This type of counseling is likely to be of interest to people for whom spirituality or religion play a major role in their lives, and who lean into their faith-based values to help them to make decisions, understand suffering, set priorities, and to create purpose and meaning in their lives.
+Faith-based counseling refers to counseling or psychotherapy that involves spiritual or religious components.
+People for whom spirituality or religion plays a major role in their lives may benefit from this type of counseling.
+Faith-based therapy can help them lean into their values to make decisions, understand suffering, set priorities, and create purpose and meaning in their lives.

 What Is Faith-Based Counseling?